 Real Money.
 Real World.
-(RMRW) is a financial literacy program that gives youth the opportunity to make lifestyle and budget choices similar to those they will make as adults.
+(RMRW) is a financial literacy program, offered by 4H Youth Development and Family and Consumer Sciences that gives youth the opportunity to make lifestyle and budget choices similar to those they will make as adults.
 The curriculum includes five classroom lessons geared toward 7th – 12th graders.
 In the simulation, students assume the role of a 27-year-old married adult and receive an occupation, monthly salary, and a number of children.
 Students learn to subtract savings, taxes, and health insurance costs from their monthly income.
 The amount of money left over is what they have to spend during the simulation activity.
 The simulation involves community volunteers staffing real-life business booths.
 Students spend their salaries at the booths on items typically found in a monthly budget.

 Students will dive into the world of robotics through this 4-part series.
 Through using the Lego NXT Mindstorm robot kits the students will build and program robots to complete simple tasks.
 They will learn the basics of robotics technology and how it is used in everyday life.
 Little to no prior knowledge of robotics is required.

 Students will learn a wide variety of computer coding skills from basic coding to building their own game.
 Using Swift Playgrounds and Everyone Can Code curriculum the students will get a immersive and hands-on approach to coding.
 Coding activities can be done for most subjects in the classroom and can be adapted to meet State Standards.
 Students will not only learn about coding they will learn skills that will help them in the workplace later in life.

 Learn how to program robots with the Sphero Bolt.
 Students will start with learning the basics of robotics and will end with programming a Sphero Bolt robot to do different tasks.
 This program is great for learning basic shapes (for younger audiences) and multiple levels of math for older students.